webmachinelearning/webnn/device-selection-explainer.md

 - Document the valid use cases for requesting a certain device type or combination of devices, and under what error conditions.
 Currently, after these changes, there remains explicit support for a GPU-only context when an `MLContext` is created from a `GPUDevice` in `createContext()`.
 - Discuss option #3 from [Considered alternatives](#considered-alternatives).

-## Next Phase Device Selection Solution
+## Next discussion phase after MVS

 In [Remove MLDeviceType #809](https://github.com/webmachinelearning/webnn/pull/809), this [comment](https://github.com/webmachinelearning/webnn/pull/809#discussion_r1936856070) raised a new use case: